Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Amazon VPC lab/README.md

 +   Add a route to the route table that directs 0.0.0.0/0 traffic to the internet gateway.
 +   Associate the route table with a subnet, which then becomes a public subnet.

+####    Task 5: Creating a security group for the application server
+A security group acts as a virtual firewall for instances to control inbound and outbound traffic.
+Security groups operate at the level of the elastic network interface for the instance.
+Security groups do not operate at the subnet level.
+Thus, each instance can have its own firewall that controls traffic.
+If you do not specify a particular security group at launch time, the instance is automatically assigned to the default security group for the VPC.

+In this task, you create a security group that allows users to access your application server via HTTP.
++   In the left navigation pane, choose Security Groups.

++   Choose Create security group and configure the following settings:

+    +   For Security group name, enter App-SG

+    +   For Description, enter Allow HTTP traffic

+    +   For VPC, choose Lab VPC.

++   Choose Create security group

++   Choose the Inbound Rules tab.

+The settings for Inbound Rules determine what traffic is permitted to reach the instance.
+You configure it to permit HTTP (port 80) traffic that comes from anywhere on the internet (0.0.0.0/0).

++   Choose Edit inbound rules

++   Choose Add rule and then configure the following settings:
+    +   For Type, choose HTTP.

+    +   From the Source type dropdown list, choose Anywhere IPv4.

+    +   For Description, enter Allow web access

+    +   Choose Save rules

+You use this App-SG in the next task.